vertica/spark-connector/functional-tests/README.md

 ```
 This will create a docker image for a client container and docker containers for a sandbox client environment and single-node clusters for both Vertica and HDFS.

-### Starting Functional Testing
+### Starting Functional Tests

 In the sandbox environment, change your working directory to functional-tests
 ```
 cd spark-connector/functional-tests
 ```

 Use `sbt` to start the sbt server from the command line.
 Enter `run` to execute the default test suites.
+This will run the tests on a local Spark cluster.
 You can specify arguments to modify you test run.
 For more details, use `run -h`.

 As an example, to include large data tests into the run, use `run -l`.
 Using `run -s ComplexTypeTests` will only execute ComplexTypeTests.